Researcher Analyzes Arizona COVID-19 Spread Models for Decision-Makers

-This data were obtained from the Arizona Department of Health Services COVID-19 webpage and reflect conditions in Arizona as of May 21, 2021.
+This data were obtained from the Arizona Department of Health Services COVID-19 webpage and reflect conditions in Arizona as of September 17, 2021.

 This information is intended to help guide our response to the outbreak.
 It is not intended to predict how this pandemic will evolve.
 Rather, this model extrapolates what might occur if current conditions remain unchanged.
 As regional authorities and healthcare providers respond, their actions are expected to mitigate the worst consequences of this pandemic.